MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera.md

 R Server includes two packages, `MicrosoftML` and `mrsdeploy`, that either cannot be included in the parcel, or included only if the underlying operating system is a specific platform and version.

 + `MicrosoftML` can be included in the parcel if the underlying operating system is CentOS/RHEL 7.x.
+If CDH runs on any other operating system, such as Ubuntu or SUSE, the `MicrosoftML` package cannot be included.

-+ `mrsdeploy` cannot be included in the parcel at all.
++ `mrsdeploy` is always excluded in a parcel installation.
+This package has a .NET Core dependency and cannot be added to a parcel.

 The workaround is to perform a manual installation of individual packages.
 For instructions, see TBD.